 St. Jude scientists have completed the largest study of families affected by Hodgkin lymphoma and identified novel variants linked to cancer predisposition.

-Scientists at St. Jude Children’s Research Hospital discovered how some cancer cells survive treatment and cause cancer to recur, along with a potential way to stop the process.
+St. Jude Children’s Research Hospital discovered how some cancer cells survive treatment and cause cancer to recur, along with a potential way to stop the process.

 St. Jude scientists sequenced the most childhood cancer samples from a single cancer type ever in a landmark study.